-The Valiquette Property is composed of one block totaling 116 claims covering an area of 6,204 ha.
+The Valiquette Property is composed of one block totaling 116 claims covering an area of 6,204 hectares.
 It is measuring about 13 kilometers in a SW-NE direction and is contiguous South West to the Duval main block.
 The property can be accessed by a Hydro-Quebec gravel road up to the Lac des Montagnes, and then by boat.
 An old winter road along the SE shore of Lac des Montagnes can be used for works.

 The property is located in the middle part of the Lac des Montagnes volcano-sedimentary formation.
 In the vicinity of the Duval block the formation width is about 8 km and its orientation NE.
 It is locally composed of amphibolite quartz-rich paragneiss, biotite and sillimanite-bearing schist, pegmatite, basalt and ultramafic intrusives.
 Geophysical surveys show the signature and extent of ultramafic intrusions and iron formations, with some of them confirmed by historical drilling.
-(This is copied from above and needs to be adjusted)